 Get the TCL if you want something with a more durable design and slightly more bass, but if you prefer having more connectivity and audio format support options, then go for the Yamaha.

-Get the Alto 7+ if you need HDMI, but if you want something much more compact that has similar audio reproduction without a subwoofer, go for the Solo 5.
+Get the TCL if you need HDMI, but if you want something much more compact that has similar audio reproduction without a subwoofer, go for the Bose.

 The best soundbar under $300 we've tested so far is the Yamaha YAS-207.
 This soundbar has plenty of connection options, whether you want to use wired to your TV or even wirelessly via Bluetooth.
 It also has a dedicated app if you plan on using it often with your phone.
 This setup comes with a wireless subwoofer that offers decent overall performance and should please most users.